EddyVerbruggen/nativescript-directions/README.md

 If an `address` is specified then `lat` and `lng` will be ignored.

+If you pass in an Array of `to` addresses, then the last item is the destination, the others become 'waypoints'.

 Note that if there's an ocean in between `from` and `to` you won't be able to get directions, don't blame this plugin for that 😁

 ##### JavaScript